Extract

 2. LUBRICATION

-The subcore quickly seizes to the operating bushing if the running gap is not lubtivcated.
+The subcore quickly seizes to the operating bushing if the running gap is not lubricated.
 Installing a pressurized lube pump to force grease into the gap only results in stained castings.
 The back side of my running fit is atmospheric vented.
 My lube reservoir in the die is filled once per day

 3. SEIZING